Spiritus Hermeticum: part six

 Thoth next tells his listeners that everything on Earth is derived from heaven.
 Air enters into earth and water, and fire enters into air.
 That which tends upward is life-giving; and that which tends downwards is subservient to it.
 Moreover, all that descends from on high is generative; and that which issues upward from below is nutritive.
 The experienced occultists among our readers may object at this point that all this is blindingly obvious so far as Gods are concerned who must surely be expected to know all the Laws of the Universe already.
 You would be right of course, but the Corpus Hermeticum was not written for the instruction of Gods but men; albeit not your average self-important, intellectual whose mind is firmly glued to the material plane, or even the average mystic, but those whose Minds have received the One Light of Truth and are therefore ready for this Wisdom.
 In saying this we may seem to contradicting what we told you earlier when we said the book was not a 'Treatise on Initiations,' but this is not so, for there is an important distinction between being capable of beholding the Light and being initiated into the Mysteries, as we discussed in our article on Initiates and Initiation.

-We will now quote directly from Kingsford and Maitland's translation of the text under discussion, for we want you to know the exact wording, so that you may reach your own conclusions without our help.
+We will now quote directly from Kingsford and Maitland's translation of the text under discussion, for we want you to know the exact wording, so that you may reach your own conclusions about which parts are true and which are not without our help.
 Here it is; Hermes says to the three Gods or men, attending: "HEAVEN—God manifest—regulates all bodies.
 Their growth and their decline are determined by the sun and the moon.
 But He who directs heaven—the soul itself and all that exists in the world—is very God, the Creator."
 You will note that 'God' is not specified in this teaching.
 The writer speaks as if there were only One God who did everything by himself.
 But occult science teaches us that is impossible.
 There are great hierarchies of Lords and Angels and other Ministers of God who all have to do their share in the government of our Solar System as we told you in our occult studies course.
-If by God the writer means the Supreme Deity of the Universe, this passage becomes still more impossible for the reasons we stated earlier.
+If by God the writer means the Supreme Deity of the Universe, this passage becomes still less true for the reasons we stated earlier.

 Body, Mind and Soul